 Primary schooling has been compulsory in Malta since 1946.

-On September 21, 1964, Malta achieved its independence as the State of Malta, initially retaining Elizabeth II as Queen of Malta under its 1964 constitution.
+On 21 September 1964, Malta achieved its independence as the State of Malta, retaining Elizabeth II as Queen of Malta under its 1964 constitution.

-In 1964, Malta achieved its independence, becoming a member state of the Commonwealth of Nations and the United Nations.
+In 1964, Malta achieved independence and became a member state of the Commonwealth of Nations and the United Nations.

-Between 1948 and 1967, 30 percent of the population emigrated from Malta with assistance from Malta's Emigration Department, who helped with the cost of their travel.
+Between 1948 and 1967, 30 percent of the population emigrated with the help of the Emigration Department.

 In 1972, the defence agreement signed soon after independence was re-negotiated.

-From April 1974, Air Malta served as the national airline, operating services to 22 destinations in Europe and North Africa.
+From April 1974, Air Malta was the national airline, operating services to 22 destinations in Europe and North Africa.

 In 1974, Malta established its current parliamentary republic.

-On March 31, 1979, the defence agreement between Malta and Britain expired, leading to the closure of the British base and the transfer of formerly controlled lands to the Maltese government.
+On 31 March 1979, the British base closed and lands formerly controlled by the British were given to the Maltese government.

-In 1979, after the departure of the remaining British troops, Malta intensified its participation in the Non-Aligned Movement.
+In 1979, following the departure of the remaining British troops, Malta intensified its participation in the Non-Aligned Movement.

-In 1980, Malta adopted a policy of neutrality and three of its sites, including Valletta, were inscribed on the UNESCO World Heritage List.
+In 1980, Malta adopted a policy of neutrality and three of Malta's sites, including the capital Valletta, were inscribed on the UNESCO World Heritage List.

 In 1983, a New Apostolic Church congregation was founded in Gwardamangia.

-In 1989, Malta hosted a summit between US President George H. W. Bush and Soviet leader Mikhail Gorbachev, signaling the end of the Cold War.
+In 1989, Malta hosted a summit between US President George H. W. Bush and Soviet leader Mikhail Gorbachev, signalling the end of the Cold War.

-In 1990, Malta had 182,254 registered cars, resulting in a high automobile density of 577 cars per square kilometer, making it the fourth-highest in the European Union.
+In 1990, Malta had 182,254 registered cars, resulting in a high automobile density of 577 cars per square kilometer.

-On March 25, 1992, Malta International Airport was inaugurated and became fully operational, boosting the local aircraft and tourism industry.
+On 25 March 1992, Malta International Airport was inaugurated, boosting the local aircraft and tourism industry.

 In 1992, a new power station was built on the Delimara peninsula in Marsaxlokk.

-In 2003 the Jewish community in Malta gathered around 120 persons, of which 80 were active.
+In 2003, the Jewish community in Malta gathered around 120 persons.

 In May 2004, Malta joined the European Union.
-In preparation, some state-controlled firms were privatised and markets were liberalised.
+Leading up to this, Malta privatized some state-controlled firms and liberalized markets.

 In 2004, Malta joined the European Union.